 1. Format changing according to your screen size

 With the vast array of smart devices in the market, having a webpage that doesn’t scale well can put off visitors.
 Dynamic website development allows the page to display on almost any screen without compromising its visual appeal and intuitive layout.
 This includes rearranging buttons, reformatting text and typography, and resizing images to suit the visitor’s display.

-By using certain web development tools, a dynamic web page can display in the language of the region a site visitor is viewing the page from.
+By using certain web development tools, a dynamic web page can be displayed in the language of the region a site visitor is viewing the page from.
 This gives your site content a more familiar voice, as well as further personalizing the overall experience.